Experimental Study on Reinforcement Learning-based Control of an Acrobot: EXPERIMENTAL SETUP

 \section{EXPERIMENTAL SETUP}

-In order to demonstrate the performance and robustness of our method, we deploy the proposed RL algorithm in an Acrobot experimental setup with limited computational resources.
-The setup is shown in Fig\,\ref{fig:doublependulum}.
-We refer the reader to the accompanying video.
-The computations are conducted onboard a RaspberryPi\,3B+ single board computer which is light enough to be mounted on the Acrobot's flywheel.
+In this section we demonstrate the performance and robustness of our method using the proposed RL algorithm in an Acrobot experimental setup, which has only limited computational resources.
+The experimental setup can be seen in Fig.~\ref{fig:doublependulum}b, where also a link to an accompanying video can be found.
+The computations are conducted onboard a RaspberryPi\,3B+ single board computer (CPU: $4\times1.4$\,GHz, RAM: 1\,GB), which is light enough to be mounted on the Acrobot's flywheel.
 Note that our RL algorithm is currently implemented in Python.
 We use a low-cost servo motor to drive the motion of the second pendulum.
 The Acrobot's angular position and velocity are determined based on the IMU data for which we choose a MPU-6050 GyS21 as a sensor.
 Because the gyroscope is prone to drift, we compensate the bias of current gyroscope reading based on the initial gyroscope reading.
 Moreover, we use a complementary filter in order to accurately determine the current angular position of the pendulum.
 The filtered measurements of the angular position $\theta$ and velocity $\dot{\theta}$ are then sent to the algorithm.
 The Acrobot is a rotary system.
 Hence, the power supply has to be realized on the flywheel which is done through standard USB-powerbanks.
-The overall mounting and wiring of the components is shown in Fig.~\ref{fig:doublependulum}.
+The overall mounting and wiring of the components can also be seen in Fig.~\ref{fig:doublependulum}b.
 Note that all additional mountings have an impact on the Acrobot dynamics and posing additional challenges on the RL-algorithm.

 We want to examine the performance for learning from scratch.
 Thus, no knowledge of the equation of motion is needed to apply the RL controller in the experiments.
 This makes the use of RL control especially appealing for deployment in scenarios which are complex to model.